-New York, at his office, No. 31 Chambers street, in the said city, there to remain until the 30th day of April, 1800.
+New York, at his omce, No. 31 Chambers street, in the said city, there to remain until the 30th day of April, 1800.

-Third-That the limits of our assessment for benefit include all those lots, pieces or parcels of land situate, lying and being in the City of New York, which, taken together, are bounded and described as follows, viz.: Northerly by the centre line of the block between East One Hundred and Thirty-seventh street and East One Hundred and Thirty-seventh street and East One Hundred and Thirty-seventh street and Third avenue, and the centre line of the blocks between East One Hundred and Thirty-seventh street and Third avenue, and the centre line of the blocks between East One Hundred and Thirty-seventh street and East One Hundred and Thirty-seventh street and East One Hundred and Thirty-seventh street, from Lincoln avenue to Locust avenue; easterly by the westerly line of Locust avenue; southerly by the centre line of the blocks between East One Hundred and Thirty-sixth street and East One Hundred and Thirty-sixth street and East One Hundred and Thirty-seventh street, from Locust avenue to Rider avenue; and westerly by the easterly line of Rider avenue; and westerly by the easterly line of Rider avenue; and roads, or portions thereof, heretofore legally opened, and all the unimproved land included within the lines of streets, avenues, roads, public squares and places shown and laid out upon any map or maps filed by the Commissioners of the Department of Public Parks, pursuant to the provisions of chapter 60 of the Laws of 1894, and the laws amendatory thereof, or of chapter 420 of the Laws of 1894, as such area is shown upon our benefit map deposited as aforesaid.
+Third-That the limits of our assessment for benefit include all those lots, pieces or parcels of land situate, lying and being in the City of New York, which, taken together, are bounded and described as follows, viz.: Northerly by the centre line of the block between East One Hundred and Thirty-seventh street and East One Hundred and Thirty-seventh street and Third avenue; the centre line of the block between East One Hundred and Thirty-seventh street and Third avenue, and the centre line of the blocks between East One Hundred and Thirty-seventh street and East One Hundred and Thirty-seventh street and East One Hundred and Thirty-seventh centre line of the blocks between East One Hundred and Thirty-sixth street and East One Hundred and Thirty-seventh street and East One Hundred and Thirty-seventh street, from Locust avenue; Rider avenue; and westerly by the easterly line of Rider avenue; and westerly by the easterly line of Rider avenue; and vesterly by the easterly line of Rider avenue; and avenue, by the easterly line of Rider avenue; and avenue, and all the unimproved land included within the lines of streets, avenues, roads, public squares and places shown and laid out upon any map or maps filed by the Commissioners of the Department of Public Parks, pursuant to the provisions of chapter 604 of the Laws of 1874, and the laws amendatory thereof, or of chapter 410 of the Laws of 1882, as such area is shown upon our benefit map deposited as aforesaid.

-Fourth-That our report herein will be presented to the Supreme Court of the State of New York at a Special Term thereof, to be held at the Chambers thereof, in the County Court-house in the City of New York, on the right day of May, 1890, at the opening of the Court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.
+Fourth-That our report herein will be presented to the Supreme Court of the State of New York at a Special Term thereof, to be held at the Chambers thereof, in the County Court-house in the City of New York, on the reth day of May, 1890, at the opening of the Court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.